Harry Cohn: Life and career

+Management style

-Cohn was known for his autocratic and intimidating management style.
+Harry Cohn was known for his autocratic and intimidating management style.
 When he took over as Columbia's president, he remained production chief as well, thus concentrating enormous power in his hands.
 He respected talent above any personal attribute, but he made sure his employees knew who was boss.
 Writer Ben Hecht referred to him as "White Fang".
 An employee of Columbia called him "as absolute a monarch as Hollywood ever knew."
 It was said "he had listening devices on all sound stages and could tune in any conversation on the set, then boom in over a loudspeaker if he heard anything that displeased him."
 Throughout his tenure, his most popular moniker was "King Cohn."

 Moe Howard of the Three Stooges recalled that Cohn was "a real Jekyll-and-Hyde-type guy... socially, he could be very charming."
 Cohn was known to scream and curse at actors and directors in his office all afternoon, and greet them cordially at a dinner party that evening.
 There is some suggestion that Cohn deliberately cultivated his reputation as a tyrant, either to motivate his employees or simply because it increased his control of the studio.
 Cohn is said to have kept a signed photograph of Benito Mussolini, whom he met in Italy in 1933, on his desk until the beginning of World War II.
 (Columbia produced the documentary Mussolini Speaks in 1933, narrated by Lowell Thomas.)
 Cohn also had a number of ties to organized crime.
 He had a long-standing friendship with Chicago mobster John Roselli, and New Jersey mob boss Abner Zwillman was the source of the loan that allowed Cohn to buy out his partner Brandt.
 Cohn's brash, loud, intimidating style has become Hollywood legend and was reportedly portrayed in various movies.
 The characters played by Broderick Crawford in All the King's Men (1949) and Born Yesterday (1950), both Columbia pictures, are allegedly based on Cohn, as is Jack Woltz, a movie mogul who appears in The Godfather (1972) as well as Rod Steiger in The Big Knife.